auralia/node-nsapi/README.md

 Consult [the documentation](https://auralia.github.io/node-nsapi/) for more information on API structure and methods.

+nsapi targets ES5 but requires support for ES6 promises, so if you're not using a runtime that supports them natively, you'll have to use a polyfill.

 ## Examples ##

 The following is a simple example that retrieves a nation's full name and prints